Common-Ground-DAO/public-data/README.md

 **The distribution of tokens is scheduled to start 2025-09-01, 12:00pm UTC.**

-Token distribution will happen through the [cg-airdrop-plugin](https://github.com/Common-Ground-DAO/cg-airdrop-plugin).
-The plugin can be used by any community and allows admins to create Airdrops from CSV files, and set up Token Vestings.
-It supports every ERC20 or LSP7 token on all 16 EVM chains that are currently supported by app.cg.
+The token distribution will take place in the [Common Ground Community](https://app.cg/c/commonground/), where we will embed our own [cg-airdrop-plugin](https://github.com/Common-Ground-DAO/cg-airdrop-plugin).
+It will be used to set up a claimable airdrop for all community sale investors and airdrop-rewarded users.
+We will publish an FAQ on how to claim your tokens there, too.

+**Make sure to only claim your tokens in the [official Common Ground Community on app.cg](https://app.cg/c/commonground/) - we'll provide further info there.**

-## What now?
+## And what now?

 Starting with the token distribution, the Common Ground Community will offer exclusive roles for $CG holders, which will grant access to special chats, events and information.
 There, we will plan the next steps in decentralizing our governance together with you, our early believers and community contributors.